Sennaiai/Quantum-Computing/D. Basics.md

 **Trotter's rule** - a way of approximating the time evolution of a complex hamiltonian.

-    Breaks the complex operation into simpler, sequential opertions that can be implemente ona quantum computer.
+    Breaks the complex operation into simpler, sequential opertions that can be implemented on a quantum computer.